deepsarda/Aeona/README.md

 - The ability to support the greatest number of languages.
 - A simple and intuitive codebase.
 - Every aspect is customizable.
-- The most recent version of Discordjs as soon as possible.
+- The most recent version of Discordenoas soon as possible.

 ## Features/Goals